 ~ Ken Robinson

-In 2020, Lauren and her family moved to the Eastern Cape to pursue their dream of living on a farm and explore unschooling with their child.
-Taryn continues to be a guardian of the Maara House ethos and to manage the school.
+In 2020, Lauren and her family relocated to the Eastern Cape to pursue their dream of farm life and explore unschoolingwith their child.
+Taryn continues to uphold the ethos of Maara House, leading and nurturing the school community with unwavering dedication.
+She works closely with Cheryl, our Principal, who manages the school onsite with remarkable heart and commitment, ensuring that every day at Maara House reflects our values and vision.

 Maara means conscious and aware in Igbo.
 It’s a word that gets to the heart of our approach.